-Mrs. Alexander Hamilton Rice has established for the next five years, Twenty Scholarships in the Academy, entitling the holders thereof to free tuition.
+Mrs. George D. Widener has established for the next five years, Twenty Scholarships in the Academy, entitling the holders thereof to free tuition.

-Ten of them are in memory of William L. Elkins, and ten in memory of George D. Widener.
+Ten of them are in memory of her father, William L. Elkins, and ten in memory of her husband, George D. Widener.
 The Scholarships will be awarded by the Board of Directors upon the recommendation of the Committee on Instruction and the Faculty of the Schools.